 Other Changes in Flood Risk

 Some property owners and renters may be in an area where the BFE increases or the high-risk flood zone increases to a higher risk.
-Since flood zones and BFEs are no longer a rating variable under RR 2.0, this means there would be no change in their RR 2.0 premium when the map changes.
+Since flood zones and BFEs are no longer a rating variable under the new pricing approach, this means there would be no change in their new pricing approach premium when the map changes.
 Policies already grandfather-rated from the previous rating system will be on a glide path of 18% annual increases until they reach full-risk rates (except those that are statutorily on a 25% glide path, like pre-FIRM secondary homes and businesses).

 For property owners and renters that are newly identified as being in a high-risk flood area from the moderate- to low-risk flood area, the National Flood Insurance Program (NFIP) offers a one-time cost-saving option called the Newly Mapped Discount.
 If there is a federally backed loan on the property, the federal mandatory purchase requirement applies.
 As a result, most lenders will require flood insurance.
 Property owners and renters previously designated outside of the Special Flood Hazard Area, and newly identified to be in a Special Flood Hazard Area, and whose policy is effective within 12 months of the effective date of the new map, may be eligible for a one-time Newly Mapped Discount.
 Upon renewal, policy rates will then increase on a 15% annual glide path until they reach their full-risk rate.
 If the property is sold, the discounted policy can be transferred to the new owners.
 Property owners must maintain continuous coverage to keep their Newly Mapped discount.